wolframarnold/chromotype/doc/assets.md

 An "asset" has a caption, a description, and tags.

+If an image is edited, the new image will be associated to the same asset as the original, so it won't need to be re-tagged or re-described.

 ## What's an "asset URI"?

 An asset URI[^1] is a path to an asset.
 An asset has one or more asset URIs.